Comparison·Jun 15, 2026·12 min read

 Founded20062024

-BuyerRisk engineering, IT, procurement at tier-one banks and large lendersCredit officer, head of credit, head of operations at fintechs, NBFCs, multifinance, BNPL, rural banks, cooperatives, mid-market SME lenders
+BuyerRisk engineering, IT, procurement at tier-one banks and large lendersCredit and risk teams: credit officers, heads of credit, risk and operations leaders at banks, fintechs, NBFCs, multifinance, BNPL, rural banks, and cooperatives

 Document intelligencePartnership and integration model, not a native product surfaceNative, headline product.
-Handles handwritten, scanned, and photographed loan documents
+Reads and analyses handwritten, scanned, and photographed loan documents, and cross-checks claims against the evidence in the image

-Policy editorVisual workflow plus scripting, tuned for risk engineers and analystsPlain-English no-code canvas, designed for the credit officer to operate directly
+Policy editorVisual workflow plus scripting, tuned for risk engineers and analystsPlain-English Decisioning Engine, designed for credit and risk teams to operate directly

 DeploymentCloud, on-prem, hybrid.
 Implementation typically measured in months, professional services includedCloud-first SaaS, same-week activation, no professional services required

 Time to first decisionMonths.
 Discovery, policy translation, integration, UATSame week.
-Self-serve trial, free first application
+Self-serve trial, start free

-Score postureBring any score, plus has its own modelling capabilityBring any score.
-Floowed orchestrates, never competes with the scoring vendor
+Score postureBring any score, plus has its own modelling capabilityBring any score or your own model, absorbed unchanged.
+Floowed orchestrates, it doesn't compete with the scoring vendor

 Where GDS Link is on the shortlist